psychemedia/pentrich-uprising/pentrich-rising.md

 https://www.britishnewspaperarchive.co.uk/viewer/bl/0001057/18170627/001/0001
 https://www.britishnewspaperarchive.co.uk/viewer/bl/0001316/18170623/004/0001

 ---

----
-britishnewspaperarchive.co.uk/viewer/bl/0001476/18170620/008/0004
-London Courier and Evening Gazette - Friday 20 June 1817
-- report includes habeau corpus, spies, mention of committal to trial of Huddersfield as well as Pentridge rebels; elements from Derby Mercury, York Chronicle
----

 THe charge of wilful murder against Robort Walter seems to have been dropped as the charge fo hight reason was pursued?